-The main purpose of these positions is to assist the Division Chief with the implementation of a comprehensive dam safety program in Maryland by serving as a lead dam safety engineer in the State within a specialized civil engineering skillset (including geotechnical, water resources, and structural).
+The main purpose of this position is to assist the Division Chief with the implementation of a comprehensive dam safety program in Maryland by serving as a lead dam safety engineer in the State within a specialized civil engineering skillset (including geotechnical, water resources, and structural).
 This is accomplished by permitting and inspecting new dam construction and the renovation of existing structures, inspecting existing impoundment structures, and providing technical engineering expertise and direction to State, federal, and local agencies as it relates to dams.
-These positions protect the public from the inherent dangers associated with dam failures.
-The incumbents in these positions use highly specialized engineering skills to evaluate dam safety and downstream hazard conditions, determine required remedial repairs, review and approve construction plans, and establish action plans to ensure that loss of life and major property damage are minimized in the event of sudden releases of water caused by dam emergencies.
-Incumbents will also represents the Department in meetings and hearings with State, federal, and local agencies; emergency management personnel; dam design consultants; dam owners; and the general public to provide dam safety advice and guidance on numerous complex dam safety issues.
+This position protects the public from the inherent dangers associated with dam failures.
+The incumbent in this position uses highly specialized engineering skills to evaluate dam safety and downstream hazard conditions, determine required remedial repairs, review and approve construction plans, and establish action plans to ensure that loss of life and major property damage are minimized in the event of sudden releases of water caused by dam emergencies.
+The incumbent will also represent the Department in meetings and hearings with State, federal, and local agencies; emergency management personnel; dam design consultants; dam owners; and the general public to provide dam safety advice and guidance on numerous complex dam safety issues

 It is preferred that the selected candidates have the following: